← Illusions of Work

 Now scale this.
 Every team has access to the same generator.
 Product requirements documents reference decommissioned architectures.
 Quarterly reviews connect strategy to outcomes through plausible chains no one verifies.
 Process definitions are generated from templates, internally consistent, correctly formatted, and bearing no relationship to how the system behaves.
 The generator layer scales illusion faster than any human verification can contain it.

 Push further.
 Organisations discover that AI-generated process definitions pass the AI synthesis checks.
 The artefacts are syntactically correct, structurally complete, and entirely synthetic.
 A claims process definition describes states, transitions, failure modes, and contract dependencies matching the expected schema.
-The synthesis compares definition against codebase and finds no contradictions, because the definition was reverse-engineered from the code by the same AI that will later audit it.
+The synthesis compares the definition against the codebase and finds no contradictions, because the definition was reverse-engineered from the code by the same AI that will later audit it.
 The artefact looks like clarity and functions as camouflage.

 The strongest version: the generator produces artefacts that satisfy the reader, and the organisation achieves the appearance of structural coherence without the substance.